IRT Lexington Avenue Line: Improvements

 On July 23, 1959, the Board of Estimate approved the contract for the construction of express platforms at Lexington Avenue–59th Street.
 The new platforms were intended to reduce transfer congestion at Grand Central–42nd Street, and to allow transfers between the express trains and BMT trains to Queens.
 Even before the express platforms were added, this station was the busiest on the line.
 Construction for the express station began on August 10, 1959.
 The two express platforms were 14 feet wide and 525 feet long.
 Along with the new express platforms, a new mezzanine was built above it to connect it to the local station, and the Broadway Line station.
 Two high speed escalators were added to connect the local and express platforms.
 Two additional high speed escalators were built to connect the local platforms with the new mezzanine.
 As part of the plan, the local platforms were extended to accommodate 10-car trains.
 In addition, new entrances and booths were added to the 59th Street ends of the northbound and southbound sides.
 The project cost $6.5 million and was completed three months prior than originally planned when the new platforms opened on November 15, 1962.

 In April 1960, work began on a $3,509,000 project to lengthen platforms on the line to accommodate ten-car trains at seven stations on the line.
 As part of the project, the northbound platforms at Canal Street, Spring Street, Bleecker Street, and Astor Place were lengthened from 225 feet to 525 feet.
 The platform extensions at these four stops opened for service on February 19, 1962, enabling the doors of all eight cars of trains to open on the platform.
 Work was still underway at two of the other three stations part of the contract, Wall Street and Fulton Street, while work at Bowling Green was already completed.
 The entire platform-lengthening project was substantially completed by November 1965.

-Because the Lexington Avenue Line during the 1970s was known to frequent muggers due to the dilapidated state of the subway at the time, the Guardian Angels, founded by Curtis Sliwa, began operations on February 13, 1979 by conducting unarmed night patrols on the 4 train in an effort to discourage crime.
+Because the Lexington Avenue Line during the 1970s was known to frequent muggers due to the dilapidated state of the subway at the time, the Guardian Angels, founded by Curtis Sliwa, began operations on February 13, 1979, by conducting unarmed night patrols on the 4 train in an effort to discourage crime.
 These patrols later expanded to other parts of the subway and to other city neighborhoods.

 On August 28, 1991, an accident involving a 4 train on the express track just north of the 14th Street–Union Square station killed five riders and injured 215 others in the worst accident on the system since the 1928 Times Square derailment.
 As a result of the crash, new safety protocols were put in place and there was a partial implementation of automation of the New York City Subway.

+The Metropolitan Transportation Authority announced in 2024 that it would begin installing 5G cellular equipment on the Lexington Avenue Line north of the Grand Central–42nd Street station in mid-2025.